fastly/terraform-provider-fastly/website/docs/r/service_compute.html.markdown

 * `project_id` - (Required) The ID of your GCP project.
 * `dataset` - (Required) The ID of your BigQuery dataset.
 * `table` - (Required) The ID of your BigQuery table.
-* `email` - (Optional) The email for the service account with write access to your BigQuery dataset.
+* `email` - (Required) The email for the service account with write access to your BigQuery dataset.
 If not provided, this will be pulled from a `FASTLY_BQ_EMAIL` environment variable.
-* `secret_key` - (Optional) The secret key associated with the sservice account that has write access to your BigQuery table.
+* `secret_key` - (Required) The secret key associated with the sservice account that has write access to your BigQuery table.
 If not provided, this will be pulled from the `FASTLY_BQ_SECRET_KEY` environment variable.
 Typical format for this is a private key in a string with newlines.

 The `syslog` block supports: